 Anna glowered at the spindly old woman and stuffed the forlorn-looking flower arrangement into Sophie’s hands.
 “It’d be a mercy if no one sees them,” she muttered, swiping her blue-streaked dark hair back from her eyes.

-But her voice drowned beneath the rousing strains of Joy To The World being thumped out on the wheezy church organ to one corner of the altar.
+But her voice drowned beneath the rousing strains of Joy To The World being thumped out on the wheezy church organ in one corner of the altar.

 “Eh?
 What?
 What did you say, girl?”
 Mrs Buchard cupped a hand to her ear and wobbled closer.

-Sophie tucked back a strand of long dark hair that had escaped her practical ponytail and dredged up the best placating smile she could.
-“I’m sorry, but there’s no space for them, Mrs Buchard,” she shouted, and indicated the already overflowing altar where pink and white roses cascaded down the sides and front.
+Sophie tucked back a strand of her long dark hair that had escaped her practical ponytail and dredged up the best placating smile she could.
+“I’m sorry, but there’s no space for them on the altar, Mrs Buchard,” she shouted, and indicated the already overflowing altar where pink and white roses cascaded down the sides and front.

 Good thing their father, the Reverend Ian Harrington, wasn’t allergic to flowers.
 Otherwise all his sermons over Apple Week would have been a string of sneezes punctuated by wild curses.

 “Make space then!”
 The squinty glare now pinned Sophie.
 “Don’t tell me two fit young girls can’t sweep aside a few roses for my flowers.”

 Sophie studied the arrangement in her hands.
 A bunch of bobbly purple eyesores—looking like a cross between someone’s privates and a queasy wasp—was surrounded by a collar of hairy green ferns.
 And it all sprouted willy-nilly from a fat green bucket.
 If she were to place the lot on one of the graves in the graveyard the dead would leap up in anger.